Darshan9922/Darshan9922/README.md

 🚀 Strong in **Data Analytics, BI Dashboards, and Machine Learning**
 🌱 Currently working on Real Estate Analytics + AI Price Prediction
 💡 Passionate about building **business-focused projects** that use data to drive decisions
-⚡ Fun fact: I also run *Amrut Food and Tea Company* 🫖

 ---